The-Responsible-AI-Initiative/Safe_Child_LLM_Benchmark/README.md

 o	Querying an LLM
 o	Querying a Defended LLM
 6. Submitting a New Safety Strategy (Attack or Defense)
-7. KidSafety and Refusal Judges
+7. Child-Safety and Refusal Judges
 8. Judges Dataset
-9. Citing KidSafetyBench
+9. Citing Safe_Child_LLM_Benchmark
 10. License
 11. Contributing
 ________________________________________
-What is KidSafetyBench?
+What is Safe_Child_LLM_Benchmark?

-KidSafetyBench is designed to identify, evaluate, and mitigate content that may be inappropriate for children.
+Safe_Child_LLM_Benchmark is designed to identify, evaluate, and mitigate content that may be inappropriate for children.
 This includes, but is not limited to:
 •	Violent content: Overly graphic or disturbing responses.
 •	Sexual content: Explicit language or references unsuitable for minors.
 •	Harassment and bullying: Content containing insults, hate, or encouragement of harmful behavior.
 •	Misleading or dangerous instructions: Guidance on dangerous acts or substances.

-KidSafetyBench is designed as a living project: we welcome community submissions of new data, new defenses, or new “challenges” (unwanted or malicious text).
+Safe_Child_LLM_Benchmark is designed as a living project: we welcome community submissions of new data, new defenses, or new “challenges” (unwanted or malicious text).
 By improving detection and refusal capabilities, we can help LLMs produce safer, more family-friendly responses.
 ________________________________________
 Use Cases
 Here are some ways you might use this repository: